 When the house is open, entry on busy days is by timed ticket; please check at reception upon arrival for details.
 The main historic showrooms will be open to enjoy.

 The second-hand bookshop is now open (times may vary).
 Housed in the old Brewhouse where beer would have been brewed, the room has interesting historical features as well as a great selection of books.
 We are now accepting small book donations at pre-arranged times.
 If you would like to donate some books for our second-hand bookshop, up to 2 carrier bags maximum, please email us at email@example.com to arrange a time to drop them off.

 Every story you buy or donate, helps us tell the next chapter of Canons Ashby’s story.
 Thank you.

-The church is now open, plese check here for times.
+The church is now open, please check here for times.